 - The NSU Online Bookstore, at TextbookX, operates completely online.
 Students visit the website to order online and have their textbooks shipped to them (digital course material access is emailed).
-Students are encouraged to order textbooks before the start of the term and deliver to their homes, but can also ship to campus if they have already returned for the term (pickup is in NSU Post Office).
+Students are encouraged to order textbooks before the start of the term and deliver to their homes but can also ship to campus if they have already returned for the term (pick up at the NSU Post Office in the Student Center).
 The online bookstore's customer experience team offers 24/7 support at the beginning of every spring and fall term.
-Get help at NSU Online Bookstore or northern.textbookx.com/help.
+Get help at NSU Online Bookstore or TextbookX Help.

-- If you live in a residence hall, a mailbox will be assigned to you at the NSU Post Office in the lower level of the Student Center.
+- If you live in a residence hall, a mailbox will be assigned to you at the NSU Post Office.
 Please stop there to pick up your mailbox combination after you have moved in.

 Check your NSU email frequently for important information, including your e-bill notification, which tells you when the billing statement is posted.
 You will not receive a paper bill.
 Bills are posted on Self-Service Banner and are updated weekly.
-You can access your billing statement online through Self-Service Banner Student Billing.
+Find your billing statement online at Self-Service Banner Student Billing.

 Payment is due the day after Census Date each semester.
 Census date can be found in the Important Dates section of the class schedule or at myNSU Academics.

 - If you fail to do these things, your registration may be cancelled, but it does not guarantee cancellation.

 - To ensure you are not charged for courses you do not intend to take, please drop courses and notify the Registrar’s Office if you will not be attending before the start of the term.

 - Any changes to your schedule must be made by the designated day.